Jeangowhy/opendocs/mcu/Intel_80386_manual.md

 ```

-### Notes
+> [!NOTE]
+>

-_disp8 denotes an 8-bit displacement following the ModR/M byte, to be sign-extended and added to the index. disp16 denotes a 16-bit displacement following the ModR/M byte, to be added to the index.
+> _disp8 denotes an 8-bit displacement following the ModR/M byte, to be sign-extended and added to the index. disp16 denotes a 16-bit displacement following the ModR/M byte, to be added to the index.
 Default segment register is SS for the effective addresses containing a BP index, DS for other effective addresses._

 <a name="tb17_3"></a> <!-- *tb17_3*  -->